 Can I set up an online store for my company on another website?

 When you’re first starting up, it can be fairly difficult to get your online store the proper exposure it needs in order to reach your target market.
-That’s why a huge number of small businesses are now turning to global companies like Amazon in order to help sell their products.
+That’s why a huge number of small businesses are now turning to global companies like Amazon for selling products online.

-To start selling your company’s wares on Amazon, all you need to do is register as a seller.
+To start selling products online through Amazon, all you need to do is register as a seller.
 In order to register, you’ll need to provide the site with your:

 - Phone number